HTTP TRACE flood is a layer 7 DDoS attack that targets web servers and applications.

 When the server’s limits of concurrent connections are reached, the server can no longer respond to legitimate requests from other clients attempting to TRACE, causing a denial of service.

 HTTP TRACE flood attacks use standard URL requests, hence it may be quite challenging to differentiate from valid traffic.
 Traditional rate-based volumetric detection is ineffective in detecting HTTP TRACE flood attacks since traffic volume in HTTP TRACE floods is often under detection thresholds.
+However, HTTP TRACE flood uses the less common TRACE method.
+As such, it may be beneficial to review network traffic carefully when witnessing many such incoming requests.

 To send an HTTP TRACE request client establishes a TCP connection.
 Before sending an HTTP TRACE request a TCP connection between a client and a server is established, using 3-Way Handshake (SYN, SYN-ACK, ACK), seen in packets 114,151,152 in Image 1.
 The HTTP request will be in a PSH, ACK packet.